-The TPS43335-Q1 and TPS43336-Q1 devices are ideally suited as a pre-regulator stage with low Iq requirements and for applications that must survive supply drops due to cranking events.
+The TPS43333-Q1 is ideally suited as a pre-regulator stage with low Iq requirements and for applications that must survive supply drops due to cranking events.
 The integrated boost controller allows the devices to operate down to 2 V at the input without seeing a drop on the buck regulator output stages.
 Below component values and calculations are a good starting point and theoretical representation of the values for use in the application; improving the performance of the device may require further optimization of the derived components.